ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

     <img src="/assets/blog/2020-11-04-Marching_Squares-Algorithm/missing-two-point-squares.png" class="img-bordered">
 </div>

 There's actually a couple of ways we could handle opposite active corners.
-To make things simple lets just pretend they each a single active point.
+To make things simple lets pretend they each a single active point.
 It's a pretty uncommon occurrence anyways.
 Plus we get to reuse our code from earlier!
 Add this to the end of `twoPointsActive` function from earlier.